jsauter/SharePriceCalculator/README.md

 Input will come in via stdin in the formats that were provided in the example.
 It will handle all the use cases.

 Output is piped to the stdout.

+I tested it by running SharePriceCalculator.exe < someinputfile.txt

 ##Building and Running